 Jadia stood in her home, contemplating once again the financial struggles of her family.
 What can I do to help?
 Her eyes glanced across the room and rested on her sewing machine.
 She knew it held the potential to help stabilize her family’s income, but all it did now was occasionally mend a seam or two of their old clothes.
 Mostly, it collected dust and sat as a reminder to Jadia of what could be—if only she could somehow be trained as a tailor.

 Jadia’s family needed help.
 Her husband, Safna, poured himself into his job as a driver, but the money he earned did not cover his small family’s needs, no matter how economically Jadia ran the home.
-Their 8-year-old son was already enrolled in GFA’s Bridge of Hope Program, which meant he received a free daily meal, school supplies, medical checkups and many gifts for everyday use; but even so, the family struggled with their bills.
+Their 8-year-old son was already enrolled in GFA’s Child Sponsorship Program, which meant he received a free daily meal, school supplies, medical checkups and many gifts for everyday use; but even so, the family struggled with their bills.

 The 37-year-old housewife eagerly desired to help her husband provide for the family, but she didn’t know what to do.
 Jadia had completed her schooling as a child—unlike two thirds of all girls in low-income nations who drop out before completing their secondary education—but she still lacked good options for earning money.1